patschi/akvatar/docs/how-it-works.md

 After validation, the image is normalised and processed:

-1. **EXIF orientation** -- phone photos store rotation in EXIF metadata rather than rotating pixels. `ImageOps.exif_transpose()` applies the rotation to the actual pixel data.
+1. **EXIF orientation:** Phone photos store rotation in EXIF metadata rather than rotating pixels. `ImageOps.exif_transpose()` applies the rotation to the actual pixel data.

-2. **Metadata stripping** -- the image is rebuilt from raw pixel data (`Image.frombytes()`).
+2. **Metadata stripping:** The image is rebuilt from raw pixel data (`Image.frombytes()`).
 This discards all EXIF, ICC profiles, XMP, IPTC, and any other metadata that could contain PII (GPS coordinates, device model, timestamps) or hidden payloads.

-3. **Mode normalisation** -- the image is converted to RGB or RGBA if it isn't already.
+3. **Mode normalisation:** The image is converted to RGB or RGBA if it isn't already.

-4. **Resizing** -- the normalised image is resized to every configured square size (default: 1024, 648, 512, 256, 128, 64) using Lanczos resampling.
+4. **Resizing:** The normalised image is resized to every configured square size (default: 1024, 648, 512, 256, 128, 64) using Lanczos resampling.

-5. **Multi-format save** -- each size is saved in every configured format (default: JPEG, PNG, WebP) with configurable quality settings.
+5. **Multi-format save:** Each size is saved in every configured format (default: JPEG, PNG, WebP) with configurable quality settings.

 ## Filename generation